Stannnnn/jelly-video-app/README.md

 > **⚠️ Note:** This application is currently in active development and serves as a demo.
 Features and functionality are subject to change as we continue to improve the experience.

+**Looking for a music player?** Check out [Jelly Music App](https://github.com/Stannnnn/jelly-app/) - the music-focused version for your Jellyfin library!

 ### Features

 -   **Native Performance:** Built with Tauri for a lightweight, native desktop experience with minimal resource usage.